A slice of Paris

 Comme chez Maman

 In the trendy Batignolles neighbourhood, you’ll find Comme Chez Maman, which literally means “Like at home with Mother.”
 The restaurant is run by Belgian culinary star Wim van Gorp and offers both set menus for lunch and dinner as well as an extensive à la carte selection.
-Expect imaginative dishes such as scallop ravioli with foie gras, sesame-crusted shiitake mushrooms and a cardamom–soy emulsion; free-range chicken in a Parmigiano crust with celeriac, chanterelles, mashed potatoes and a lemon–tarragon broth; or veal stew scented with vanilla and lemongrass, served with fragrant rice, coriander, shiitake mushrooms and lemon zest.
+Expect imaginative dishes such as “scallop carpaccio with lemon, leek fondue, black picholine olive coulis”, “free-range chicken in a Parmigiano crust with celeriac, chanterelles, mashed potatoes and a lemon–tarragon broth” or “braised beef chuck Burgundy style, semi-dried carrot, grilled charred meats, crispy gnocchi”.
+And deserts such as “poached pear, light chocolate caramel, pear sorbet with Jamaican pepper”.

 The wine list is equally impressive, featuring bottles from all major French regions—from crisp Sancerre to full-bodied Bordeaux.
 As you might expect, you won’t find any wines from outside France.
 In addition to bottles, around ten wines are available by the glass, priced between €8 and €18.